opendatasoft/ods-documentation/source/configuring_portal/custom_urls.rst

 ===========================

 When a domain is created it has one URL, in the form ``<domain>.opendatasoft.com``.
 As the domain URL is a very important tool for discoverability, branding and ease of access, there will often be a need to customize this URL.
 As such, the OpenDataSoft platform allows for adding URLs to a domain.
-These customization options are currently not exposed in the back office, and must be requested by sending an email to support@opendatasoft.com.
+These customization options are currently not exposed in the back office, and must be requested by using the support form in the back office.
 The customization options are detailed below.

 OpenDataSoft URLs
 -----------------